Electrostatics/apbs-pdb2pqr/apbs/examples/geoflow/README.md

 More information can be found here in [Chen et al.](http://www.ncbi.nlm.nih.gov/pubmed/20938489) and [Thomas et al](http://www.ncbi.nlm.nih.gov/pubmed/23212974).

-The parameters used in the input files (imidozol and glycerol) came from Thomas et al.
+The parameters used in the input files (imidazol and glycerol) came from Thomas et al.